Contribution Margin: What it is, why it matters, and how to improve it

 The math is simple:

-For example, if you sell a product for $100, with variable costs of $35, your contribution margin is $65 per unit.
-That’s a 65% your contribution margin ratio.
+For example, if you set a selling price of $100 with variable costs like raw materials of $35, your contribution margin is $65 per unit.
+That’s a 65% contribution margin ratio.

-You can calculate this at the unit level (per product), or for your entire business.
-Career Principles notes that "For a company with $100,000 in revenue and $35,000 in variable costs, the contribution margin would be $65,000 and the contribution margin ratio would be 65%."
+You can calculate this at the unit level or for your entire business.
+Career Principles notes that for a company with $100,000 in revenue and $35,000 in variable costs, the contribution margin is $65,000.
+The relationship between revenue variable costs and margin determines your profitability ratio of 65%.

 3. How it drives break-even and smart decisions

-Break-even analysis tells you how many units you need to sell to cover all costs.
+Break-even analysis tells you how many units you need to sell to cover fixed costs.
 The formula is:

-So if your fixed costs are $10K, and your contribution margin $50/unit, you need 200 units to break even.
-If you increase the margin to $80/unit, you only need 125 units to break even.
+If your fixed costs are $10K and your contribution margin per unit is $50, you need 200 units to break even.
+Increase the margin to $80 per unit and you only need 125 units to break even.

 Beyond break-even analysis, contribution margin helps with: